mchan7841/search_algorithms/README.md

 ## Notation and Formatting

 ### Input Formatting
 The input format for this program is a text file with five lines and four numbers on each line (no spaces).
-0 repersents an empty space, 1 repersents 1/4 of the 2x2 piece, 2-6 repersent 1/2 of a 1x2 piece and 7 repersents a 1x1 piece.
+0 represents an empty space, 1 represents 1/4 of the 2x2 piece, 2-6 repersent 1/2 of a 1x2 piece and 7 represents a 1x1 piece.
 An example of this format can be found in start_state.txt.

 ### Output Formatting
-The output format for this program is a similar to the input with five lines and four numbers on each line (no spaces).
-However, 0 repersents an empty space, 1 repersents 1/4 of the 2x2 piece, 2 repersent 1/2 of a 1x2 pieces that are horizontal, 3 reperents 1/2 of the 1x2 pieces that are vertical, and 7 repersents a 1x1 piece.
-The ouputs are formatted with the cost of the solution (the number of steps to reach the goal) and the number of states explored to reach the goal at the top.
+The output format for this program is similar to the input with five lines and four numbers on each line (no spaces).
+However, 0 represents an empty space, 1 represents 1/4 of the 2x2 piece, 2 repersent 1/2 of a 1x2 pieces that are horizontal, 3 reperents 1/2 of the 1x2 pieces that are vertical, and 7 represents a 1x1 piece.
+The outputs are formatted with the cost of the solution (the number of steps to reach the goal) and the number of states explored to reach the goal at the top.
 This is then followed by the sequence of moves the algorithm used to get to the goal.
-An example of this format can be found in any of the ouput files.
+An example of this format can be found in any of the output files.

 ## Running the program
 This program can be run with the following code below in the command line (when you are in the directory with main.py).
-It will create 7 different text files, one for each search and different heruistics that will store the ouput of the different search algorithms.
-The text files for the ouputs can be renamed if desired however the search ouputs are mapped to the text files in the order shown in the code.
-All of the ouputs are labeled as the search function and the reason there are two A* ouputs is the use of different heuistic functions.
+It will create 7 different text files, one for each search and different heuristics that will store the ouput of the different search algorithms.
+The text files for the outputs can be renamed if desired however the search outputs are mapped to the text files in the order shown in the code.
+All of the outputs are labeled as the search function and the reason there are two A* outputs is the use of different heuristic functions.
 ```
 python3 main.py input.txt dfs_ouput.txt ids_ouput.txt bfs_output.txt ucs_output.txt gbfs_output.txt a_star_ouput.txt my_a_star_output.txt
 ```

 ## Search Pseudo Code
-All of the algorithms implmented for this projected are based of the basic search algorithm shwon below:
+All of the algorithms implemented for this project are based on the basic search algorithm shown below:
 ```
 Successor_States(State) -> list[States]:
   return list of possible next states